yandexgas/Simple-regular-expression-library/README.md

 The syntax for this regular expression language is:

  # Operation "or": r1 | r2 (metacharacter '|').
-	 NOTE:  In the current version, this operation takes precedence over the concatenation operation due to a slight oversight.
-It will be fixed in a future version that for now you can use operator brackets to specify operands longer than one character

  # Concatenation operation: r1r2

  # Operation "positive closure": r + (metacharacter '+') - repeating the operand 1 or more times